 Connecting the AC inverter to the EL wire, sure enough, it lit up.
 Now, I wanted control.
 How do I turn the AC power going to a strand of EL wire on and off?
 With a TRIAC!
-These are nifty ‘switches’ that allow you to turn on/off an AC source.
+These are nifty 'switches' that allow you to turn on/off an AC source.
 Perfect.
-Pull out the Digikey bible and try to find a good one.
-I settled on part: MAC97A4GOS-ND.
+I settled on the following part listed below.
 Cheap, TO92 thru-hole easy to solder, and can handle up to 0.6A at 200V.
 Wow.
-Let’s hope we don’t do anything nearly that big.
+Let's hope we don't do anything nearly that big.

 Here's the DC current readings I found going into the inverter:

 I found that you could run this inverter without a load, without problems.
 Results may vary.
 So you can see that strand of EL wire uses around 25mA(DC) depending on length.
 On par with LED power consumption.

 The next step was to get the wireless working between the straight jacket and the stethoscope.
 I choose the nRF2401A (Please note this part is now retired. we will be using the nRF24L01+ for this example).
 These low power, low cost ICs are great for a simple 'Hey!
 Beat the heart' type signal.
 The signal that will be broadcast by the stethoscope is a low data rate (I need something like 4 bytes) and low bandwidth (4 bytes * ~70 beats per minute).